awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ## Fargate Task Retirement<a name="fargate-task-retirement"></a>

 A Fargate task is scheduled to be retired when AWS detects the irreparable failure of the underlying hardware hosting the task or if a security issue needs to be patched\.
 Most security patches are handled transparently without requiring any action on your part or having to restart your tasks\.
-But for certain issues, it may be required that the task be restarted\.
+But for certain issues, we may require that the task be restarted\.

 When a task reaches its scheduled retirement date, it is stopped or terminated by AWS\.
 If the task is part of a service, then the task is automatically stopped and the service scheduler starts a new one to replace it\.
 If you are using standalone tasks, then you receive notification of the task retirement\.
 For more information, see [Task Retirement](task-retirement.md)\.